This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 The Veil Brewing Company: The Veil has a handful of locations now, though Scott’s Addition is the original (and the best).
 Their beers all lean toward the hoppier side of things.
 IPA lovers will automatically love it but I consistently like their beers even though that’s not usually my style — this is quality beer that’s worth a try.

-You’ll find other breweries including Isley, Three Notch’d, Bingo, Strangeways, and Starr Hill, though in my opinion none of them are home runs.
+You’ll find other breweries including Isley, Three Notch’d, Bingo, Strangeways, and Starr Hill, but I’d consider those second priorities.

 For Cider: Buskey